 The Good Feet Store’s arch supports range in price from $330 to more than $1,000.
-And, according to most reviews, these arch supports aren’t worth the cost.
+According to many reviews, these arch supports aren’t worth the cost, but we investigate their quality below.

 Cost of The Good Feet Store’s Arch Supports